-Practicing gratitude also increases your happiness levels which contributes positively towards mental health and purpose in life.
+Practicing gratitude also increases your happiness levels, which contributes positively to mental health and life purpose.

 3. Gratitude can strengthen relationships with others, including friends and family

-In a world where we are constantly bombarded with negativity, it can be hard to stay positive.
-But when you practice gratitude daily, it’ll change your life right now.
+It can be hard to stay positive in a world where we are constantly bombarded with negativity, But when you practice gratitude daily, it’ll change your life right now.

 Gratitude can strengthen relationships with others, including friends and family.
-You might not have the time or energy to do everything for everyone in your life that they need from you, but by being grateful for what they give you and what you’ve been given in the past – even if it’s just a smile on their face or an encouraging word from them – you will find yourself feeling so much more connected to them than before.
-And this connection will only grow stronger as time goes on because of gratitude’s ability to remind us who is really important in our lives.
+You might not have the time or energy to do everything for everyone in your life that they need from you.
+Still, by being grateful for what they give you and what you’ve been given in the past – even if it’s just a smile on their face or an encouraging word from them – you will find yourself feeling so much more connected to them than before.
+And this connection will only grow stronger as time goes on because of gratitude’s ability to remind us who is essential in our lives.

 4. Gratitude helps decrease stress levels

-Uncontrolled stress is the root of many health problems.
-It’s also a major source of unhappiness.
+Uncontrolled stress is the root of many health problems and is also a major source of unhappiness.
 But it has been shown that practicing gratitude can help control your stress levels and make you happier.

-This shift makes us feel better right now which decreases our overall sense of being stressed out.
-Acknowledging all the good things in your life will actually lead you to live a healthier, happier life.
+This shift makes us feel better right now, which decreases our overall sense of being stressed out.
+Acknowledging all the good things in your life will lead you to live healthier, happier lives.